jantm/gleb/README.md

 ```

 You can change it in the `config.json` file, where you can also set a build directory, set test email data, and add MailChimp and Mailgun credentials.

+When you run `gulp serve`, the default browser will show you the newly created `preview` directory.
+All templates processed by the watcher (triggered by the `gulp serve` command) are put here.

+When you run `gulp build`, final versions of the processed templates end up in the newly created `build` directory.

 Note that currently when you run `gulp serve` or `gulp build`, *all* templates will be processed (which might slow things down if you have lots of templates).